 An employee commits fraud when:

-- Injuries are falsely claim to be as work-related.
-They may have slipped on their house floor and claim that it was in the workplace where they fell.
+- Injuries are falsely claimed to be as work-related.
+They may have slipped on their house floor and claimed that it was in the workplace where they fell.

 - Incident reports are inaccurate.
-There are inconsistencies and lack of witnesses during the accident.
+There are inconsistencies and a lack of witnesses during the accident.